Pandalism/pandalism.github.io/_posts/2020-10-24-brother-printer.md

 {% include img_slide.html assetsFolder=page.assets link=img_array caption=caption_array showindex=2 %}

 ### Working but ... not really
 There was still a very curious thing, which is that the printer would only print once or twice, after startup, and then not print again until I would press the power button on the device itself.
 In addition the printer would then fall out of `lsusb` as if disconnected or turned off.
-Now the only reason I wanted to add the printer to the NAS is so I wouldnt have to deal with cables, plugging in and and turning things on and off and
+Now the only reason I wanted to add the printer to the NAS is so I wouldnt have to deal with cables, plugging in and and turning things on and off and this was clearly ruining that.

-Embarrasingly long story short, it was.
+Embarrassingly long story short, it was.
 After much googling and searching and dissecting forums about community drivers and what not, turns out the auto-power off wasn't a unique linux feature, it just happens that by default the printer would properly turn off after 2 hours of inactivity.
 This couldn't be changed via normal configuration options and instead needed a special program jokingly called [Remote Printer Console](https://support.brother.com/g/b/downloadlist.aspx?c=eu_ot&lang=en&prod=hl1110_us_eu_as&os=93&dlid=dlf004873_000&type3=62), which neither worked remotely nor looked like any console or anything.
 So installed on the windows laptop and hooked up directly to the printer, I pulled the settings, changed the auto-power off and saved the settings.

 {% include img.html assetsFolder=page.assets link='printer.png' caption="Silly option which was ruining my weekend" %}